Satvik-Sriram/cse15l-lab-reports/Week-3-Lab-Report.md

 ```
   - **Symptoms for both tests** \
 ![](Lab_2_pic_4.png)
     - The first tests produces an error and show that the element at index 3 was expected to be 5 but was 99.
-The second test does not produce any message and passes         the test
+The second test does not produce any message and passes         the test.
   - **The bug**
     - Before
         ```